-Keep in mind I was coming straight out of the dingy steak houses back home where I got complimented for improving my speed at pouring dressings out of Sysco jugs, and firing mashed potatoes by putting plastic, precooked bags of them in a pot of boiling water.
-Now I was up in the big Twin Cities, at a “real” restaurant, and I would have wet myself had they even given me the chance to try my hand at their saute station.
-Of all the dishes though, there is one that comes to mind besides risotto that only the sous or head chef would make, it was the signature dish of the restaurant: the “Gamberoni Portofino”.
+I was up in the big Twin Cities, at a "real" restaurant, and I would have wet myself had they even given me the chance to try my hand at their saute station.
+Of all the dishes though, there is one that comes to mind besides risotto that only the sous or head chef Angelo Volpicelli (who I admire so much) would make, the signature dish of the restaurant: "Gamberoni Portofino".

 The secret to the sauce is the soy, it adds this umami-ness to it that's surprising, you can't even tell it's there, but it will leave your friends crooning.
 Alongside the shrimp and mushroom sauce, it was served with asparagus and a rotating starch, typically some potatoes, usually mashed or roasted.